How to Buy Bitcoin with Cash – The Complete Guide

 Perhaps the best practical example of the importance of peer-to-peer trading came in late 2017, when China banned Bitcoin exchanges.
 Nevertheless, OTC trading of Bitcoin continued.
 These charts depict known Chinese volume for two popular services that facilitate peer-to-peer trading:

 Paxful’s volume in China also noticeably spiked.
 Over a few months, it increased at least 6x.

 If you have trusted friends who own some bitcoin they’re willing to sell, you’re all set.
 To make such trusted friends, consider attending Bitcoin conferences or meetings in your area.
 To locate these events, search Meetup or Facebook for local Bitcoin groups.

-Unless you plan to meet near an ATM, make sure you bring the agreed-upon amount of cash.
-Also remember to bring your phone or laptop with an installed Bitcoin wallet.
+Another thing to remember, unless you plan to meet near an ATM, is to make sure you bring the agreed-upon amount of cash.
+Also make sure to bring your phone or laptop with an installed Bitcoin wallet.
 If you only bring an address, you won’t be able to verify receipt of your coins.